-Our total revenues for the three months ended September 30, 2002 were \$2.3 million compared with \$1.4 million for the three months ended September 30, 2001.
-The 65% increase in revenues in the quarter ended September 30, 2002 compared to the same period in the prior year is primarily attributable to a milestone achieved under our single target license agreement with Boehringer Ingelheim.
-On October 8, 2002, Boehringer Ingelheim confirmed to us that clinical trials of the novel anti-cancer agent composed of ImmunoGen's DM1 Tumor-Activated Prodrug (TAP) technology and Boehringer Ingelheim's anti-CD44v6 antibody had been initiated on or about September 24, 2002.
+Our total revenues for the six months ended December 31, 2002 were \$4.8 million compared with \$3.0 million for the six months ended December 31, 2002 compared to the same period in the prior year is primarily attributable to milestones achieved under our single target license agreements with Boehringer Ingelheim and Millennium Pharmaceuticals.
+On October 8, 2002, Boehringer Ingelheim confirmed to us that clinical trials of the novel anti-cancer agent composed of our DM1 effector molecule and Boehringer Ingelheim's anti-DC44v6 antibody had been initiated on or about September 24, 2002.
 The achievement of this milestone triggered a milestone payment of \$1.0 million from Boehringer Ingelheim to us.
-This milestone payment was recognized as revenue during the three months ended September 30, 2002.
-We received cash payment of the milestone from Boehringer Ingelheim on October 4, 2002.
+On November 21, 2002, we announced that ImmunoGen had earned a \$1.0 million milestone payment under its single target license agreement with Millennium upon Millennium's initiation of clinical trials with MLN2704 (formerly known as MLN591DM1).
+These milestone payments were recognized as revenue during the six months ended December 31, 2002.

-During the three months ended September 30, 2002 we recognized collaboration revenue of \$42,000 from GlaxoSmithKline, \$161,000 from Genentech, \$125,000 from Abgenix, \$111,000 from Millennium and the \$1.0 million from Boehringer Ingelheim referred to above.
-During the same period in 2001, we recognized collaboration revenue of \$51,000 from GlaxoSmithKline, \$177,000 from Genentech, \$100,000 from Abgenix and \$69,000 from Millennium.
-Deferred revenue of \$12.9 million as of September 30, 2002 represents accumulated progress payments received from collaborators pursuant to contract revenues not yet earned.
+During the six months ended December 31, 2002, we recognized collaboration revenue of \$83,000 from GlaxoSmithKline, \$321,000 from Genentech, \$250,000 from Abgenix, \$1.2 million from Millennium, including the \$1.0 million milestone payment discussed above, and \$1.1 million from Boehringer Ingelheim, including the \$1.0 million milestone payment referred to above.
+During the same period in 2001, we recognized collaboration revenue of \$93,000 from GlaxoSmithKline, \$354,000 from Genentech, \$200,000 from Abgenix and \$138,000 from Millennium.
+Deferred revenue of \$12.5 million as of December 31, 2002 represents accumulated progress payments received from collaborators pursuant to contract revenues not yet earned.

-We continue to recognize a portion of the deferred upfront payment received from GlaxoSmithKline over our estimated period of involvement during the development of cantuzumab mertansine, assuming that the collaboration with GlaxoSmithKline will continue.
-At September 30, 2002, approximately \$389,000 of the previously received upfront payment remained as deferred revenue.
-In the event that the collaboration agreement with GlaxoSmithKline is terminated, we will recognize as revenue that portion of the upfront payment that remains in deferred revenue at the date of any such termination.
+During the six months ended December 31, 2002, we continued to recognize a portion of the deferred upfront payment received from GlaxoSmithKline over our estimated period of involvement during the development of cantuzumab mertansine, assuming that the collaboration with GlaxoSmithKline would continue.
+In January 2003 we announced that pursuant to the terms and conditions of the agreement between GlaxoSmithKline and ourselves, GlaxoSmithKline has given us written notice that it will relinquish its rights to develop and commercialize cantuzumab mertansine under the full product license.
+We will regain the development and commercialization rights to cantuzumab mertansine from GlaxoSmithKline, thereby terminating the full product license.
+At December 31, 2002, approximately \$348,000 of the previously received upfront payment remained as deferred revenue.
+In the quarter ending March 31, 2003, we will recognize the remaining \$348,000 of the upfront payment as revenue.